-CHILDREN CODE PRIORITY 141 LOW BIRTH WEIGHT (Children < 24 months of age) III Birth weight ≤ 5 lbs.
-8 oz. (≤ 2500 g) Document: Birth weight of participant in health record.
-142 PRETERM OR EARLY TERM DELIVERY (Children < 24 months of age) Preterm: Born at < 37 weeks gestation Document: Weeks gestation in participant's health record.
-III Early Term: Born at ≥ 37 weeks and < 39 weeks gestation Document: Weeks gestation in participant's health record.
-151 Small for Gestational Age (Children 12-24 Months of Age) Children less than 24 months of age diagnosed as small for gestational age. l III Presence of condition diagnosed, documented, or reported by a physician or someone working under a physician's orders, or as self-reported by applicant/participant/caregiver.
+0005 CHILDREN DDIODIT!
+CODE PRIORITY 141 LOW BIRTH WEIGHT (Children < 24 months of age) III Birth weight \leq 5 lbs.
+8 oz. (\leq 2500 g) Document: Birth weight of participant in health record.
+142 PRETERM OR EARLY TERM DELIVERY (Children < 24 months of age) Preterm : Born at ≤ 36 weeks gestation Document: Weeks gestation in participant's health record. Ш Early Term: Born at ≥ 37 weeks and ≤ 38 weeks gestation Document: Weeks gestation in participant's health record.
+151 SMALL FOR GESTATIONAL AGE (Children 12-24 Months of Age) Children less than 24 months of age diagnosed as small for gestational age.
+III Presence of condition diagnosed, documented, or reported by a physician or someone working under a physician's orders, or as self-reported by applicant/participant/caregiver. iii

-CHILDREN CODE PRIORITY 152 Low Head Circumference (Children 12-24 Months of Age) Less than 2nd percentile head circumference-for-age as when manually plotted on the Centers for Disease Control and Prevention (CDC) Birth to 24 months gender specific growth charts (if < 38 weeks gestation use adjusted age) Less than 2.3rd percentile head circumference-for-age as when electronically plotted on the Centers for Disease Control and Prevention (CDC) Birth to 24 months gender specific growth charts (if < 38 weeks gestation use adjusted age) III Based on 2006 World Health Organization international growth standards.
+CHILDREN CODE PRIORITY 152 LOW HEAD CIRCUMFERENCE (Children 12-24 Months of Age) Less than 2nd percentile head circumference-for-age as when manually plotted on the Centers for Disease Control and Prevention (CDC) Birth to 24 months gender specific growth charts (if < 38 weeks gestation use adjusted age) Less than 2.3rd percentile head circumference-for-age as when electronically plotted on the Centers for Disease Control and Prevention (CDC) Birth to 24 months gender specific growth charts (if < 38 weeks gestation use adjusted age) III Based on 2006 World Health Organization international growth standards.
 CDC labels the 2.3rd percentile as the 2nd percentile on the Birth to 24 months gender specific growth charts.
-211 ELEVATED BLOOD LEAD LEVELS Blood lead level of $\geq$ 5 $\mu$ g/deciliter within the past 12 months.
+211 ELEVATED BLOOD LEAD LEVELS Blood lead level of \geq 5 μ g/deciliter within the past 12 months.
 Document: Date of blood test and blood lead level in participant's health record.
 Must be within the past 12 months.
-III High Risk: Blood lead level of $\geq$ 5 $\mu$ g/deciliter within the past 12 months.
-NUTRIT ION RELATED MEDICAL CONDITIONS 341 NUTRIENT DEFICIENCY DISEASES Diagnosis of clinical signs of nutritional deficiencies or a disease caused by insufficient dietary intake of macro or micronutrients.
-Diseases include, but not limited to: protein energy malnutrition, hypocalcemia, cheilosis, scurvy, osteomalacia, menkes disease, rickets, Vitamin K deficiency, xerothalmia, beriberi, and pellagra.
-(See Appendix C) III Presence of nutrient deficiency diseases diagnosed by a physician as self- reported by caregiver; or as reported or documented by a physician, or health professional acting under standing orders of a physician. "" Document: Diagnosis and name of the physician that is treating this condition participant's health record.
-High Risk: Diagnosed nutrient deficiency disease
+III High Risk: Blood lead level of \geq 5 μ g/deciliter within the past 12 months.
+NUTRIT ON RELATED MEDICAL CONDITIONS 341 NUTRIENT DEFICIENCY OR DISEASE Any currently treated or untreated nutrient deficiency or disease.
+These include, but are not limited to, Protein Energy Malnutrition, Scurvy, Rickets, Beriberi, Hypocalcemia, Osteomalacia, Vitamin K Deficiency, Pellagra, Xerophthalmia, and Iron Deficiency.
+(See Appendix C) Presence of condition diagnosed, documented, or reported by a or someone working under a physician's orders, or as self-reported by participant.
+III Document: Diagnosis and name of the physician that is treating this condition in the participant's health record.
+High Risk: Diagnosed nutrient deficiency disease I .